susbo/concur/README.md

 You will need [Perl](https://www.perl.org) and [bedtools](http://bedtools.readthedocs.io/en/latest/content/installation.html) to be installed in your system.

+In addition, you need to have [R](https://cran.r-project.org) and the two R packages pheatmap and RColorBrewer installed to generate some of the figures.
+If you chose not to install them, you need to run CONCUR with the "--noR" parameters.

 The following organisms are pre-installed from the Gencode [https://www.gencodegenes.org] project:

 * Human - *hg38*, *hg19*